mxmuc/do-people-with-different-ideologies-speak-differently/index.md

 <br />
 <br />

-## Quotes Similarities <a name="quotesimilarities"></a>
+## Quote Similarity <a name="quotesimilarity"></a>

 {: style="text-align: justify" }
 Getting a deeper understanding of how polarization manifests itself in language, we use `BERT’s pre-trained Sentence Transformer` to embed the quotations into numerical arrays of the same length (768 digits).
 With these embeddings as a vantage point, we could now use similarity metrics such as the cosine similarity to investigate within-party and between-party polarization.
 The evaluated cosine similarity yields a continuous number between 0 and 1, with a higher value indicating a higher similarity.
-It's worth noticing that the similarity metric presented is more precisely a semantic similarity between 2 sentences (ie. how similar is their meaning).
+It's worth noticing that the similarity metric presented is more precisely a semantic similarity between 2 sentences (i.e., how similar is their meaning).

 {: style="text-align: justify" }
 Our first step along the NLP path yielded the following results: